List on Bids44 →

 Data Preparation (30 minutes)

-Sign Out of All Accounts: Log out of your Microsoft account, Google accounts, Adobe Creative Cloud, and any streaming services.
-Deauthorize the device from any software licenses.
+2. Sign Out of All Accounts: Log out of your Microsoft account, Google, Adobe, streaming services, and any other personal accounts.

 Physical Preparation

-Thorough Cleaning: Use compressed air to clear dust from the keyboard and vents.
-Wipe the screen with a microfiber cloth and a screen cleaner.
-Clean the chassis and palm rest with a gentle electronics wipe.
-A clean laptop looks well-cared for and can add ₹1,000-2,000 to its perceived value.
+1. Thorough Cleaning: Use compressed air to clear dust from keyboard keys, vents, and ports.
+Gently wipe the screen with a microfiber cloth and a screen-safe cleaner.
+Clean the chassis with a mild cleaner to remove grime and fingerprints.

-Minor Fixes (If Worth It): If a keycap is missing or a port cover is loose, consider a cheap fix if it’s under ₹500.
-A fully functional laptop sells faster and for more.
-However, don’t invest in major repairs like screen or battery replacement unless you’re confident you’ll recoup the cost.
+2. Minor Fixes (If Worth It): If a keycap is missing or a small plastic cover is loose, replacing it cheaply can significantly improve perception.
+However, avoid major repairs like screen or battery replacement unless the cost is significantly less than the value added.

 Documentation